pdmosses/metaborg.github.io/docs/references/statix/terms.md

 ## AST Identifier

-In Spoofax, all terms in an AST are assigned an unique identifier (the term index) before analysis.
+In Spoofax, all terms in an AST are assigned a unique identifier (the term index) before analysis.
 This term identifier can be isolated as follows:

 ```statix